paleobot/pbot-static/About/Overview/Overview.md

 ## How was PBot designed?
 PBot development began in 2021, with funding from NSF EarthCube Award [#2026961](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2026961&HistoricalAwards=false).
 The PBot development team committed to creating a system that is “of the community, by the community, and for the community,” and feedback from the international paleobotanical community was incorporated during every step of the development process.

-PBot utilizes a graph database. **Additional text from Andrew about why this is amazing and what it allows us to do.**
+PBot utilizes a graph database.
+A graph database was chosen for PBOT because its network structure is easily understood by paleobotanists as it mirrors common biological concepts such as food webs and taxonomic hierarchies.
+Furthermore, graph databases naturally lend themselves to [similarity analyses](https://doi.org/10.1371/journal.pone.0228728), which can be utilized for practical goals such as more powerful search functionality and for scientific objectives such as cladistic analysis.

 <img src="/pbot-static/About/Overview/OverviewPageGraphics2static.jpg" width="800">